k0sproject/k0s/docs/create-cluster.md

 # Creating cluster with MKE

-As MKE binary has everything it needs packaged as a single binary, it makes it super easy to spin up Kubernetes clusters.
+As MKE binary has everything it needs packaged into a single binary, it makes it super easy to spin up Kubernetes clusters.

 ## Pre-requisites